Customizing Print Forms Templates

 Info

 Only certain changes can be made to print forms by default.
-If full customization of the print forms is desired, you will need to complete the Advanced Print Form training course available in the CustomBooks Academy.
+If full customization of the print forms is desired, you will need to complete the Custom Print Form training course available in the CustomBooks Academy.

-Editing Template Content
+3. Edit Template Content

 1. The buttons on the Action bar takes action on the open template: